FRCA Notes

 • Acute haemorrhage (ICH, SDH, EDH, SAH) or cerebral oedema lead to raised ICP

-• There is subsequent reduction in CPP and a lethal intracranial compartment syndrome
+• There is a subsequent reduction in CPP, resulting in cerebral ischaemia and potentially a lethal intracranial compartment syndrome

 Major haemorrhage